Audacious Inquiry: Health Information Technology

-The company provides cloud-based software that enables the secure exchange of actionable medical and other data across multiple healthcare organizations.
-Audacious Inquiry also performs IT consulting and advisory services to advance healthcare interoperability and public health.
+The company provides cloud-based software that allows the exchange of medical and other data across several healthcare organizations.
+Audacious Inquiry also provides IT consulting and advisory services to support healthcare interoperability and public health.

-Beginning in 2007, Audacious Inquiry collaborated with Johns Hopkins Medicine, University of Maryland Medical System, MedStar Health, Erickson Living, and the Maryland Department of Health to develop and establish the Chesapeake Regional Information System for our Patients (CRISP), a health information exchange.
-The firm developed the Encounter Notification Service, an event-driven model for standards-based health information exchange, in partnership with CRISP.
-The firm now supports or directly operates similar, "connected healthcare" efforts in several other US states and regions.
+Beginning in 2007, Audacious Inquiry worked with Johns Hopkins Medicine, University of Maryland Medical System, MedStar Health, Erickson Living, and the Maryland Department of Health to help develop the Chesapeake Regional Information System for our Patients (CRISP), a health information exchange.
+The firm developed the Encounter Notification Service, an event-driven model for standards-based health information exchange, in collaboration with CRISP.
+The firm supports or operates similar, "connected healthcare" efforts in several other US states and regions.

-The firm developed the Patient Unified Lookup System for Emergencies (PULSE) and now partners with the Sequoia Project to enable it as a nationwide disaster response application.
+The firm developed the Patient Unified Lookup System for Emergencies (PULSE) and worked with the Sequoia Project to make it available as a nationwide disaster response application.
 In 2017 and 2018, providers used PULSE during the California wildfires.
-In 2020, PULSE COVID was deployed by public health agencies in several states to support the effort to combat the COVID-19 pandemic.
+In 2020, PULSE COVID was implemented by public health agencies in several states to support efforts to address the COVID-19 pandemic.

 In collaboration with the US Office of the National Coordinator for Health Information Technology and Health Level Seven International in 2020, Audacious Inquiry launched the Situation Awareness for Novel Epidemic Response (SANER) project.
-The SANER project will establish a technical specification to enable public health authorities to gain situational awareness through electronic communication of information on healthcare capacity, staffing, and availability of key supplies like ventilators and personal protective equipment.
+The SANER project aimed to establish a technical specification to support public health authorities to assess conditions through electronic communication of information on healthcare capacity, staffing, and availability of key supplies like ventilators and personal protective equipment.